djienne/VOLUME_FARMER_HL/README.md

-# VOLUME_FARMER – Freqtrade Strategy for Hyperliquid Volume Farming
+# VOLUME_FARMER – Freqtrade Strategy for Volume Farming on Hyperliquid

 > ⚠️ **BIG WARNING:** This bot **will lose money** (fees/slippage) and **is NOT intended to make profits**.
 It is solely to **farm trading volume**.
 Use at your own risk. *Not financial advice.*